-This page describes what is needed to start working with Zigbee in nRF Connect SDK.
+This page describes what is needed to start working with Zigbee in the nRF Connect SDK.

-Zigbee requires the following modules to properly operate in nRF Connect SDK:
+Zigbee requires the following modules to properly operate in the nRF Connect SDK:

-ZBOSS Zigbee stack available in nrfxlib, with the OSIF subsystem acting as the linking layer between the ZBOSS stack and nRF Connect SDK.
-OSIF implements a series of functions used by ZBOSS and is included in the nRF Connect SDK’s Zigbee subsystem.
-The files that handle the OSIF integration are located in
+ZBOSS Zigbee stack available in nrfxlib, with the Zigbee ZBOSS OSIF subsystem acting as the linking layer between the ZBOSS stack and the nRF Connect SDK.
+The ZBOSS library is enabled by the

 To use the Zigbee protocol, set the

 Setting this option enables all the peripherals required for the correct operation of the Zigbee protocol and allows you to use them.

 After that, you have to define the Zigbee device role for the Zigbee application or sample by setting one of the following Kconfig options:

 End Device role:

 Setting any of these options enables the respective ZBOSS role library.
 This is needed because End Devices use different libraries than Routers and Coordinators.

 For instructions about how to set Kconfig options, see Configuring your application.